 CHAMPS (Childhood Autism Multidisciplinary Private Service) is a multidisciplinary team specialising in the assessment of Autism and other developmental disorders in childhood and adolescence.
 CHAMPS provides a streamlined comprehensive assessment in two 3-hour sessions with a paediatrician, clinical psychologist, neuropsychologist, speech pathologist and occupational therapist.

-The National Guidelines for the Assessment and Diagnosis of Autism recommend a multidisciplinary team evaluation in circumstances where a single clinician cannot reach an accurate diagnosis.
-The CHAMPS team provides this assessment and ensures that a conclusion is reached as to whether a child does or does not have a development condition/disorder, such as Autism.
-CHAMPS clinicians use gold standard measures of Autism (ADOS-2 and ADI-R) along with cognitive/neuropsychological tests (e.g. WISC V, WIAT III, CPT, etc.), speech and language assessments (e.g. CELF) and occupational therapy assessments (sensory and developmental functioning tests) to ensure an accurate understanding of the child’s strengths and difficulties is ascertained and a diagnosis is reached.
-This assessment is completed at the Kids Clinic over two consecutive weekdays (3 hour sessions) so that parents do not have to drive around to various professionals in different locations.
-The CHAMPS assessment eliminates the difficulties with communication between independent clinicians and ensures a fast turn around for the final Assessment Report (2-3 weeks).
+ChAMPS clinicians use gold standard measures of Autism (ADOS-2 and ADI-R) along with cognitive/neuropsychological tests (e.g. WISC V, WIAT III, CPT, etc.), speech and language assessments (e.g. CELF) and occupational therapy assessments (sensory and developmental functioning tests) to ensure an accurate understanding of the child’s strengths and difficulties is ascertained and a diagnosis is reached.
+This assessment is completed at the Kids Clinic in Corrimal over two consecutive weeks (2 x 3 hour sessions) so that parents do not have to drive around to various professionals in different locations.
+The ChAMPS assessment eliminates the difficulties with communication between independent clinicians and ensures a fast turn around for the final Assessment Report (2-3 weeks).

 - Clinical Psychologist